Pivot Table Filter in Excel (Table of Contents)

 From this example, we will consider Function in our filter and check how it can be listed using slicers and varies as per our selection.

-It is simple as we just select any cell inside the pivot table, and we’ll go to analyze tab on the ribbon and choose insert slicer and then we’re going to insert the slicer in our filter area, so in this case, the “Function” filed in our filter area and then hit Ok and that’s going to add a slicer to the sheet.
+It is simple as we just select any cell inside the pivot table, we’ll go to analyze tab on the ribbon and choose insert slicer, and then we’re going to insert the slicer in our filter area, so in this case, the “Function” filed in our filter area and then hit Ok and that’s going to add a slicer to the sheet.

 We can see items highlighted in the slicer are highlighted in our filter criteria in the filter drop-down menu.
 Now, this is a pretty simple solution that does display the filter criteria.
 We can easily filter out multiple items and see the result varying in value areas.
-From the below example, it is clear that we had selected the functions that are visible in the slicer and can find out the count of age category for different industries (which are row labels that we had dragged into the row label field) which are associated with those function that is in the slicer.
+From the below example, it is clear that we had selected the functions that are visible in the slicer and can find out the count of age category for different industries (which are row labels that we had dragged into the row label field), which are associated with those function that is in the slicer.
 We can change the function according to our requirement and observe the results vary as per the items selected.

-However, if you have a lot of items in your list here and it’s really long, then those items might not be displayed properly, and you might have to do a lot of scrolling to see which items are selected so that it leads us to the nest solution of listing out the filter criteria in cells.
+However, if you have a lot of items in your list here and it’s long, then those items might not be displayed properly, and you might have to do a lot of scrolling to see which items are selected so that it leads us to the nest solution of listing out the filter criteria in cells.

 So, “Create List of cells with Filter Criteria” comes to our rescue.